Sarah Bryant (Virtua Fighter): Comparisons and legacy

+Russian magazine Страна игр also compared Nina and Sarah, stating that both characters had not only similar designs but also a very soap opera feel to their respective storylines, particularly in their roles as assassins dealing with memory loss.
+They suggested it was possible that Nina was a form of plagiarism on the part of Bandai Namco, but as neither company showed any hostility towards one another, it had become a bit of an inside joke between them.
+On Sarah's own merits, they commented that she was often known for her powerful legs, stating it was a "shame to use such beauty for such an unladylike purpose", and felt that for a long time she was the one "truly pleasing heroine" in Virtua Fighter until the introduction of characters such as Vanessa and Aoi.

-On the other hand, University of Delaware professor Rachael Hutchinson noted the positive influence of the characters' sexuality, citing her as significant due to being "the first Western woman in a Japanese fighting game" and that her "tall frame, blond hair and jutting breasts formed the template for later, more sexualized figures" such as Ivy Valentine in Soulcalibur and Nina Williams.
+Toby Gard, creator of Lara Croft, cited Sarah and Pai Chan as influences on why he chose a female protagonist for the Tomb Raider series, stating that when he saw people play Virtua Fighter, he noticed they often used the pair over other characters in the game, and felt this use of female characters in gaming was something the market "hadn't really caught on to yet".
+Meanwhile, University of Delaware professor Rachael Hutchinson noted the positive influence of the characters' sexuality, citing her as significant due to being "the first Western woman in a Japanese fighting game" and that her "tall frame, blond hair and jutting breasts formed the template for later, more sexualized figures" such as Ivy Valentine in Soulcalibur and Nina Williams.
 She further stated her belief that the increased sexualization in Sarah's own design as the Virtua Fighter series progressed was in part response to the aforementioned Ivy, causing "a ‘sexualization race’ among companies who could produce (and get away with) the most outrageous skin exposure and physical forms", eventually leading to the creation of titles such as Dead or Alive Xtreme Beach Volleyball.